sumatianeja/ZooDirectory_Android_App/README.md

 3. Zoo information activity
 The zoo information activity has:

-    The name of the zoo
+    The name of the Zoo
-    A phone number, represented as Button.
+    A phone number represented as Button.
 When clicked, the phone number of the zoo (888-8888) is dialed.

 This activity is triggered by one of the menu items (see the "Menu Items" section below).